KevinBatdorf/pattern-css/readme.txt

 The missing inline block CSS editor for the Gutenberg editor.
 Very powerful with synced patterns as well.
 And it pairs well with global styles.

-This plugin is perfect for beginners looking to add some CSS for blocks without needing to create a child theme, or use a bloated plugin.
-Safely install it without worrying about your clients screwing up your design.
+This plugin is perfect for users looking to add CSS for blocks without needing to create a child theme, or use a bloated plugin.
+Client safe too.
 CSS won't leak outside of the block, and only valid block CSS is persisted.

 = How to =
 - Every block will have a new "Pattern CSS" settings panel.